NadeemDin/ML-Sensor-Exercise-Multiclassification/README.md

 - `build_features.py` : (`src/features`) -  Implements feature engineering steps such as handling missing values, calculating set duration, applying a Butterworth lowpass filter, conducting principal component analysis (PCA), computing sum of squares attributes, and performing temporal abstraction.
 - `DataTransformation.py` : (`src/features`) - Provides functions and classes for data transformation tasks such as low-pass filtering and principal component analysis.
 - `TemporalAbstraction.py` : (`src/features`) - Implements functions and classes for temporal abstraction tasks, facilitating the computation of rolling averages (means) and standard deviations for sensor measurements over specified windows.
+- `FrequencyAbstraction.py` : (`src/features`) - Performs Fourier transformations on the data to identify frequencies and filter noise, adding frequency-related features to the dataset for further analysis and modeling tasks.

 ## Machine Learning Model